wealdtech/ethdo/docs/usage.md

 #### `duties`

 `ethdo attester duties` provides information on the duties that a given validator has in a given epoch.
 Options include:

 - `epoch` the epoch in which to obtain the duties (defaults to current epoch)
-  - `validator` the validator for which to fetch the duties, as an index, publi key or account in the format "wallet/account"
+- `validator`: the validator for which to fetch the duties, as a [validator specifier](https://github.com/wealdtech/ethdo#validator-specifier)

 ```sh
 $ ethdo attester duties --validator=Validators/0 --epoch=5